During the Jubilee Year in Rome, you will pass through the 4 Holy Doors located in the 4 major Basilicas.

 Some activities that will accompany you in your spiritual journey:

-Attend Daily Mass: Each morning at 10:00 AM, your group will assemble at St. James Church for Mass (English-Speaking).
-At the end of each Mass, regardless of language, there is a blessing of the religious articles that you have with you.
+Attend Daily Mass: Each morning at 10:00 AM, your group will assemble at St. James Church for English-speaking Mass.
+At the end of each Mass, there is a blessing of religious articles.

 Day 13 | Friday, September 19: Return Home

-After breakfast early transfer to Split, Dubrovnik or Sarajevo airport for your return flights home.
+After breakfast, transfer to the airport in Split, Dubrovnik, or Sarajevo for your return flights home, filled with peace and renewed faith.

 *206 Tours Disclaimer: